jamespineiro/cs320-team-a-ardvark-/documentation/README.md

 Install Dependencies:
 - npm install
+- nvm use 20 (only do this if you have the wrong node version)

 Start the Development Server:
 - npm run dev

 Access the App:
-- Open http://localhost:3000 in your browser
+- Open http://localhost:5173 in your browser

 ## Example Workflow